renovatebot/renovate/docs/usage/gitlab-bot-security.md

 ## `CI_JOB_TOKEN` permissions

 The concept of `CI_JOB_TOKEN` permissions was [overhauled in GitLab release 8.12](https://about.gitlab.com/releases/2016/09/22/gitlab-8-12-released/), jobs now run with the permissions of the user account which _triggered_ the pipeline.
-For security reasons the token was limited to read-only permissions and a limited set of API endpoints, but it’s been extended to allow [write access to the GitLab Package Registry](https://docs.gitlab.com/ee/api/index.html#gitlab-ci-job-token).
+For security reasons the token was limited to read-only permissions and a limited set of API endpoints, but it’s been extended to allow [write-access to the GitLab Package Registry](https://docs.gitlab.com/ee/api/index.html#gitlab-ci-job-token).
 Any pipeline triggered by a user account thus has permissions to:

 - read any repository which that account has access to